 PLEASE NOTE: YOUR APPLICATION WILL NOT BE COMPLETE UNTIL ALL THREE DOCUMENTS DETAILED BELOW HAVE BEEN RECEIVED.
-YOU WILL BE NOTIFIED OF ACCEPTANCE BY MID-AUGUST 2022
+YOU WILL BE NOTIFIED OF ACCEPTANCE BY END OF JULY.

 1. A BRIEF BIOSKETCH.
 There are 3 fields available in the online application that will make up your one-page bio-sketch (3300 characters max).
 In the Education and Professional Experience section include your PG year of training as of December 2023, expected graduation date from post-graduate training (residency or fellowship), previous health science education experience (teacher, preceptor, course/curriculum designer).
 In the Scholarly Interest section include future academic goals, and in Personal Background provide any brief personal information you would like to share with your fellow scholars in the program.

 2. AN EDUCATIONAL PROJECT (3300 characters max).
 This will be the concrete vehicle to support your learning & application of new concepts.
 The project fields in the application have been divided into 5 sections.
 You will be asked to answer all the questions as they apply to your project: 1) Focus of Project.
 2) Education Issue, 3) Positive Impact on education/enhanced learning/and-or patient care, 4) Supporting Literature, 5) Project Evaluation.